Dichill/best-releases/README.md

 - Optimized Installation and Updating of BEST Software, from 200 mb update, all the way down to 6 mb.
 - Improved and much more faster Over The Air (OTA) Updates than ever before, can now ship new updates < 5 minutes.
 - Modern Report Generation for Electrical Cost Estimate, Sleek and Clean

+### 07/07 - 07/09
+Analyzed all datasheets that Caltrans provided, thousands of items, documents, and item codes to consider.
+Especially keeping track the prices.
+This proved challenging as I had to consider what the schema of the database would look like.
+There is also limitations of relying on a backend server which Caltrans does not really like.
+So it has to be Desktop App, and can migrate to any other databases.

+### 07/07/26
+Development started at this date.
+07/06 was the start of the planning stage on how the application itself would benefit the electrical design team, and how do we streamline tedious and repetitive process without it becoming a burden of a tool.